eluzix/claritus-website/content/about-us.md

 type: about-us

 title: Our mission is your financial peace of mind

-description: Claritus is a simple-to-use, personal portfolio management solution.
+metaTitle: About us - Our mission is your financial peace of mind

+description: Claritus is an easy-to-use, personal portfolio management solution that lets you view all of your investments in one place.
+This is the only service you’ll need to track, analyze, and grow your wealth.

 ##config
 type: about-us